A Practical Introduction to Tensor Network Renormalization with TNRKit.jl: From the Renormalization Group to Tensor Networks

 where the red loop corresponds to the local loop in Fig.~\ref{CDL_tensors}.
 In scenarios where the red loop encompasses $n$ dimensions, each tensor within this red loop is associated with a rank-$n$ diagonal matrix:

 where $\lambda_i > \lambda_{i+1} ~ \forall i$.
 The primary objective in entanglement filtering is to effectively compress this matrix to a rank-1 configuration.
-This compression is achieved by constructing a projector between $T_i$ and $T_{i+1}$ that targets the subspace corresponding to $\lambda_1$, the largest singular value.
+This compression is achieved by constructing a projector between $T_i$ and $T_{i+1}$ (where we identify \(T_1\) with the top left \(T_A\) of Eq.~\eqref{eq:tnr_norm}, \(T_2\) with the top right \(T_B\), \(T_3 \equiv T_A\) and \(T_4 \equiv T_B\) in a clockwise fashion) that targets the subspace corresponding to $\lambda_1$, the largest singular value.
 To do this, we use a QR decomposition.
 Consider the procedure of inserting a projector between tensors $T_4$ and $T_1$ in a TNR setup, where we denote $T_{i+4}=T_i$ for cyclic consistency.
 The first step involves placing a rank-$d$ identity matrix, denoted as $L_1^{[1]}$ , to the left of $T_1$.
 Subsequently, we apply a QR decomposition to the tensor product of $L_1^{[1]}$ and $T_1$, resulting in:

 where $\tilde{T}_1 $ is an orthogonal matrix and $L_1^{[2]}$ is an upper triangular matrix.
 The next step involves normalizing $L_1^{[2]}$ and repeating a similar QR decomposition process with $L_1^{[2]}$ and $T_2$, and then proceeding with $L_1^{[3]}$ and $T_3$.
 This iterative process is continued until convergence is achieved, resulting in the final projector $L_1^{[\infty]}$ (The convergence is checked when $L_1$ comes back to between $T_4$ and $T_1$.
 During this process, $L$ accumulates the matrix in Eq.~\eqref{red_part} to end up having